Engraving a bracelet – 5 easy methods for everyone

 Clean the bracelet thoroughly and secure it firmly in the engraving block or vise.
 Stability is crucial for precise engraving.

-Draw the desired design onto the surface using a graver or fine marker.
+Draw the desired motif onto the surface with a scriber or fine marker.
 Ensure the design is clear and proportional to the bracelet.

 Step 3: Position the chisel

 Position the tip of the chisel at the beginning of the design.
-The angle determines the depth and shape of the lines.
+The angle determines depth and line shape.

 Step 4: Start engraving

-Lightly tap the chisel with a hammer to cut into the surface.
+Lightly tap the chisel with the hammer to cut into the surface.
 Work slowly and precisely along the lines.

 Remove chips and polish the surface to enhance contrasts and achieve a clean look.

-Advantages and disadvantages of engraving a bracelet by hand
+Advantages and disadvantages of hand engraving a bracelet:

 • No electricity required – ideal for traditional environments.